ukaea/piezo/examples/Readme.md

 Example manifests demonstrating how to create additional Kuberenetes features.
-These could be used to extend the Piezo web app in the future.
+These are designed as guides for features the Piezo web app  could evolve to make use of in the future but are functionally redundant by themselves.

 ### Ingress